 - Heat oil in a large skillet over medium heat.
 Add onions and green peppers and cook until soft, about 5 minutes more.

-- Add garlic and cook about 1 minute being careful not to burn the garlic.
+- Add garlic and cook for about 1 minute being careful not to burn the garlic.
 Then add ground beef and cook until browned, breaking it up with a wooden spoon or rubber spatula, about 10 minutes.
 Drain off any excess fat and oil.

 - Remove and set aside until cool enough to handle.
 If the mixture is too hot it can cause holes in the dough during preparation.